Diversity Dialogue Webinars

 |Presenter: Roy E. 'Reg' Gilbreath, M.D. chief system of care integration officer at Navicent Health System|

 Presenter: Christopher M. Cornue, FACHE, chief strategy and chief innovation officer, at Navicent Health System

 All Diversity Dialogue webinars are recorded and available for three months from the date of presentation.
 Click here to view the list of available archived Diversity Dialogues.
 To request a recording, please email email@example.com.

 Initiated in 2015 under the leadership of Chief Medical Officer Tom Kayrouz, M.D., and Robert Pierce, director of quality and process improvement, the Daily Safety Huddle Call is one tactical element of AnMed Health's efforts to function as a high-reliability organization.
 Principles of culturally and linguistically appropriate care delivery are embedded in AnMed Health's work, including safety and risk mitigation relative to cultural competence and patient-provider communication.
-Hear references to the correlation among the Culturally and Linguistically Appropriate Services, the Joint Commission Standards and principles of high reliability as well as the details of the AnMed Health Safety Huddle.
+This webinar also contains discussion of the correlation between Culturally and Linguistically Appropriate Services, Joint Commission Standards and principles of high reliability as well as the details of the AnMed Health Safety Huddle.